cabooster/SRDTrans/README.md

     --patch_x, --patch_t: patch size in three dimensions (xy and t), should be divisible by 8.
   ```

-In the vast majority of cases, good denoising models can be trained with these default parameters. **If not necessary, you do not need to modify these parameters**.
+* In the vast majority of cases, good denoising models can be trained with these default parameters. **If not necessary, you do not need to modify these parameters**.
 You just need to change `--datasets_folder` or `--GPU`.

-The folders containing training files are in `./datasets`.
+* The folders containing training files are in `./datasets`.
 The checkpoint (model) of each epoch will be saved in `./pth`.

+* **Hyperstacks** with multiple channels and even one channel should be split and saved into single-channel stacks.
+Otherwise, the following error  may occur (`ValueError: num_samples should be a positive integer value, but got num_samples=0`).

 ## 🏰 Model Zoo